Maciek-cod/REVcalc/README.md

 Form to login is defined in login.html and uses 'login_view' function in views.py.
 Form for uploading new txt file with transactions copied from monthly steatment from Revolut is defined in load_data.html and uses 'load_data' function in views.py.
 List of document uploaded so far is defined in load_data.html and uses 'load_data' function in views.py.
-List of transactions uploaded so far is defined in my_transactions.html and uses my_transactions function in views.py.
+List of transactions uploaded so far is defined in my_transactions.html and uses 'my_transactions' function in views.py.

 ## How to run the application